DavyJonesLocker/client_side_validations/README.markdown

 Client Side Validations requires [jQuery](http://jquery.com) version >= 1.4.1

-Include the client-side-validations.js file in your layout
+In Rails 3.0, include the client-side-validations.js file in your layout

     <%= javascript_include_tag 'jquery', 'rails.validations'-%>

+In Rails 3.1 add the client-side-validations to your application.js file (in app/assets/javascripts/)

+    //= require rails.validationso

 Turn on the validations for each form_for